qTipTip/INF2220/assignments/PatternMatching/README.md

 * The program must take two filenames as an argument.
 First being the needle and second the haystack.

 ### Bad Character Shift explained:
+Bad character shift is a table over all possible characters, that specify how far to shift if one finds the character at the end of the needle.
+That means you have to subtract the number of characters already matched before jumping.
+Each character is given a shift valuethat is equal to the length of the needle minus the index of the last occurence of the character.
+Any character not occuring in the needle is given a character shift equal to the length of the word.

 #### Preprocessing
-Create a table of 256 member, one for each character in the alphabet.
+Create a table of 256 members, one for each character in the alphabet.
 Initialize all the values with the length of the needle.
 Generate the bad character shift values for each character in the needle.
-* Example:

-algorithm

-123456789

 #### Algorithm Complexity